Exploration of heterogeneous treatment effects via concave fusion: Discussion

-where $\ell$ is a given loss function.
-For example, for generalized linear models such as logistic regression, we take $\ell$ to be the negative log-likelihood function.
-For the Cox regression with censored data, we take the empirical loss function to be the negative partial likelihood.
-For these more complicated models, we can still use the basic idea of ADMM by approximating the loss function locally using a quadratic function.
+It will be of interest to extend the proposed method to a more general class of regression problems including generalized linear and Cox regression models.
+Moreover, it is also possible to relax the linearity assumption on the covariates ${\boldsymbol{z}}_{i}$ by considering a nonparametric or semiparametric functional form of ${\boldsymbol{z}}_{i}$.
+For these more complicated models, the ADMM algorithm can still be employed with some modifications.
 However, further work is needed to study the theoretical properties.

-In our theoretical results, we allow the number of the treatment variables and the confounding covariates, $p$ and $q$, to diverge with the sample size $n$, but require them to be smaller than $n$.
-For high-dimensional problems with $p>n$ or $q>n$, a sparsity condition is needed on the coefficient to ensure the identifiability of the model.
-Further studies are needed to develop the computational algorithms and theoretical properties in the high-dimensional setting.
+We refer to Section \ref{SEC:nonlinear} for detailed discussions on these extensions.
+Also, we have assumed that the number of treatment variables $p$ and the number of confounding variables $q$ are both smaller than the sample size $n$, although we allow $p$ and $q$ to diverge with $n$.
+For high-dimensional problems with $p>n$ or $q>n$, a sparsity condition on the coefficients would be needed to ensure identifiability of the model.
+Further studies are needed to develop computational algorithms and theoretical results for the high-dimensional setting.